Invariant measures in simple and in small theories: A simple theory where forking is not detected by measures

-(iii) for any model $M$ of $T^{*}$ and $A\subseteq M$, the algebraic closure of $A$ in $M$ (in the sense of the structure $M$) is precisely $\langle A \rangle$, the substructure of $M$ generated by $A$. \end{Proposition} \begin{proof} For (i) we use the well-known criterion that for $M, N$ $\omega$-saturated models of $T^{*}$, the collection of partial isomorphisms between finitely generated substructures of $M$ and $N$ is nonempty and has the back-and-forth property.
+\begin{Proposition}\phantomsection \begin{enumerate}[(i)] \item $T^{*}$ is complete with quantifier elimination, \item $T^{*}$ is the model companion of $T$, \item for any model $M$ of $T^{*}$ and $A\subseteq M$, the algebraic closure of $A$ in $M$ (in the sense of the structure $M$) is precisely $\langle A \rangle$, the substructure of $M$ generated by $A$. \end{enumerate} \end{Proposition} \begin{proof} For (i) we use the well-known criterion that for $M, N$ $\omega$-saturated models of $T^{*}$, the collection of partial isomorphisms between finitely generated substructures of $M$ and $N$ is nonempty and has the back-and-forth property.

 First to show nonemptiness: Let $a\in O(M)$ and $b\in O(N)$.
 Then $\{a\}$, $\{b\}$ are isomorphic substructures of $M$ and $N$.

 Now suppose $f$ is an isomorphism between finitely generated substructures $M_{0}$ and $N_{0}$ of $M$ and $N$ respectively.
 Let $a\in M$.
 We want to extend $f$ to $g$ with $a\in dom(g)$.
 We may assume $a\notin M_{0}$.